parasoft/parasoft-demo-app/README.md

 3. Start PDA and change queue type to RabbitMQ in **PARASOFT QUEUE CONFIGURATION** section of PDA Demo Administration page.
 4. To test connection with RabbitMQ server, either use **Test Connection** button in **RabbitMQ configuration details** link or save changes in PDA Demo Administration page.

-## PDA gRPC Service
+## Using gRPC Service in PDA
-PDA gRPC service have three different gRPC methods and support both Json and Protobuf.
+The gRPC service in Parasoft Demo Application has three methods which support both JSON and Protobuf formats.

-### PDA gRPC Configuration
+### Configuration details

 | Option                     | Value                          |
 |----------------------------|--------------------------------|